hugh-maaskant/BlazorBffOnboarding/README.md

 ### 3. Clean Post-Logout Redirects

 - **Problem:** Some OIDC providers, like Azure AD B2C, echo back a `state` parameter on the post-logout redirect.
 This leaves a messy URL (`/?state=...`) in the address bar of the user's browser.
 - **Solution:** We implement a two-step logout flow.
-  In `OnRedirectToIdentityProviderForSignOut` event, we set the `PostLogoutRedirectUri` to the handler's own `SignedOutCallbackPath`.
-  We also set `options.SignedOutRedirectUri = "/";`.
+In `OnRedirectToIdentityProviderForSignOut` event, we set the `PostLogoutRedirectUri` to the handler's own `SignedOutCallbackPath` and set `options.SignedOutRedirectUri = "/";`.
 This ensures the OIDC handler intercepts the callback, consumes the `state` parameter, and then performs a clean, final redirect to `"/"`.

 ## Security Measures